Los Angeles County Sheriff's Department

 The Los Angeles County Sheriff's Department (LASD), officially the County of Los Angeles Sheriff's Department, is a law enforcement agency serving Los Angeles County, California.
-LASD is the largest sheriff's department in the United States and the third largest local police agency in the United States, following the New York Police Department, and the Chicago Police Department.
-LASD has approximately nineteen thousand employees—9,915 sworn deputies and 9,244 unsworn members.
+The LASD is the largest sheriff's department in the United States and the third largest local police agency in the United States, following the New York Police Department, and the Chicago Police Department.
+The LASD has approximately nineteen thousand employees—9,915 sworn deputies and 9,244 unsworn members.
 It is sometimes confused with the similarly-named but separate Los Angeles Police Department, which provides law enforcement services within the city of Los Angeles, which is the county seat of Los Angeles County, although both departments have their headquarters in downtown Los Angeles.

 The department's three main responsibilities are to provide municipal police services within Los Angeles County, courthouse security for the Superior Court of Los Angeles County, and housing and transportation services of inmates within the county jail system.
-In addition to providing municipal police services to the unincorporated communities within Los Angeles County, it has contractural arrangements to provide police services for 42 of the 88 independent cities within Los Angeles County.
-LASD also has contracts to provide police services for the Los Angeles Metropolitan Transportation Authority and Metrolink.
+In addition to providing municipal police services to the unincorporated communities within Los Angeles County, it has contractual arrangements to provide police services for 42 of the 88 independent cities within Los Angeles County.
+The LASD also has contracts to provide police services for the Los Angeles Metropolitan Transportation Authority and Metrolink.

 In 2021, it was confirmed that numerous separate gangs of deputy sheriffs within the LASD had been known to be operating since the 1970s.
 These gangs engaged "in a pattern of on-duty behavior that intentionally violated the law or fundamental principles of professional policing," including racial profiling, police brutality, police corruption, and other misconduct.

 History

 The Los Angeles County Sheriff's Department, which was founded in 1850, was the first professional police force in the Los Angeles area.
 The all-volunteer, Los Angeles-specific Los Angeles Rangers were formed in 1853 to assist the LASD.
 They were soon succeeded by the Los Angeles City Guards, another volunteer group.
-Neither force was deemed efficient and Los Angeles became known for its violence, gambling and "vice".

 On December 15, 2009, the Los Angeles County Board of Supervisors voted 4–1 to merge the Los Angeles County Office of Public Safety into the Los Angeles County Sheriff's Department.
 The merger took place on June 30, 2010.

 During the COVID-19 pandemic, the LASD refused to enforce mask mandates.
-LASD Sheriff Alex Villanueva also refused to enforce a vaccine requirement for LASD staff, stating that large parts of the LASD would refuse to comply with it and he would "lose 5, 10% of [the LASD] workforce overnight on a vaccine mandate."
+LASD Sheriff Alex Villanueva also refused to enforce a vaccine requirement for LASD staff, stating that large parts of the LASD would refuse to comply with it and he would "...lose 5, 10% of [the LASD] workforce overnight on a vaccine mandate."
 In November 2021, Villanueva said only 42% of LASD staff were vaccinated against COVID-19.